A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

-## Part 0: Turtleback ferry (Party Level 7)
+## Part 0: Turtleback ferry (XP 120, Party Level 7)

-### Wreck of the Paradise (XP 80, Moderate Threat)
+### Wreck of the Paradise (XP 80, Moderate Threat, +40xp story award)
   - **Creatures**
     - [Giant Snapping Turtle](https://2e.aonprd.com/Monsters.aspx?ID=837)
+  - **Encounter Notes:**
-    - the paradise sank on the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller (unless made of giant turtle shell) or anyone entering the water will draw its hostile attention in a few minutes at most
+    - The paradise sank on the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller (unless made of giant turtle shell) or anyone entering the water will draw its hostile attention in a few minutes at most
-    - killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks
+    - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks
+    - Turtle meat is a delicacy and there is enough in a gaint turtle to provide a much needed boost to the local economy
+    - Turtle shell is a prized hull for local boats
+    - Succesfully investigating the wreck of the Paradise provides some clues and a story award of 40xp

 ## Part 1: In The Hook's Shadow (XP 720/610,Party Level 7-8)